finopsfoundation/framework/_resources/project--container-cost-allocation.md

 ## How to use this resource

-Use this dictionary to learn common container labeling that the Working Group (WG) has sourced from community contributions.
+Use this interactive dictionary to learn common container labeling that the Working Group (WG) has sourced from community contributions.
 Use combinations of these dictionary cards to build out schemas, and to learn of possible mapping variants via "Label alias", where similarly named labels might have similar purposes to one distinct label.

 * **Click each filter** to sort cards by the parameters that you choose.
 * **Unclick filters** to change how you're sorting the cards, e.g. unclicking the *crawl* parameter will remove the filter seeking cards with the *crawl* label.